 Decide what’s important to you (phone calls, website visitors, social followers, etc.) and strategize your signature’s components.

-Step 2: Decide how you want to build it.
+Step 2: Decide how to build

 The simplest way is to link text (which we’ll get to more in Step 4).
 For example, there’s no reason why you can’t just spell out Facebook | Twitter | Instagram, instead of trying to embed mobile-friendly graphic icons.